MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-1.md

 we will have a compilation error saying "**'await' expression are only allowed within async function and at the top levels of modules.**", So in order to use it here we need to mark the containing function as async.

-Now we'll get another kind of error because doesn't allow us to pass an **asych** function to the effect hook, to work around this, we need to remove the async keyword and defined an async function inside the function that we passed to the effect hook, then we move our line up inside the function, so we await the promise, then we got a response, then we call setUsers and pass response.data.
+Now we'll get another kind of error because it doesn't allow us to pass an **asynch** function to the effect hook, to work around this, we need to remove the async keyword and defined an async function inside the function that we passed to the effect hook, then we move our line up inside the function, so we await the promise, then we got a response, then we call setUsers and pass response.data.

 we call that function right after...